 A better parent and partner

 Daniel Tiger’s Neighborhood has helped both my husband and I become better communicators with each other and at work.
-Neither of us were particularly emotionally un-intelligent before, but everyone has their unrefined points.
+While neither of us are emotionally un-intelligent, everyone has their unrefined points.

-It’s helped us find a communication method with our son that has been mostly successful (…the “you gotta try new food” song has been a resounding failure…).
-And I can foresee which more-complicated concepts I will likely employ via song when he’s closer to four.
+It’s helped us find a communication method with our son, and it has been mostly successful (…the “you gotta try new food” song proved a resounding failure…).

 I’ve experienced precisely one toddler meltdown (so far) in public… and considering we frequent restaurants, airplanes, libraries, parks, and grocery stores with our opinionated toddler in tow we’ve had lots of opportunities to practice these principles and have theory flung back in our face in the form of reality.
 Thank you, for everything you do, Daniel Tiger.